• Home

 How to Use MQL in Your Campaigns?

-An MQL can be found in various ways – through telemarketing, online advertising like Facebook or Google Ads, or email campaigns etc.
+An MQL can be found in various ways — through telemarketing, online advertising like Facebook or Google Ads, or email campaigns, etc.

 Ask Questions

-In order to qualify the leads, marketers will ask potential customers some questions about their needs and the problems they have.
+To qualify the leads, marketers will ask potential customers some questions about their needs and the problems they have.
 After those questions, leads will be classified as hot (highly interested), warm (moderately interested), and cold (not interested).

 Sort Out Your Leads